teamplayer3/postcard-bindgen/README.md

 As main types structs and enums can be annotated with `PostcardBindings` to generate code for them.
 The generated code can be exported to a npm package to import it into a javascript project.

-> `Crate` is work in progress.
-By now it can't be used for productions.

 ## Usage

 Structs and enums for which bindings should be generated must be annotated with `Serialize`/`Deserialize` from the [serde crate](https://github.com/serde-rs/serde) and the `PostcardBindings` macro from this crate.

 The process is divided into two steps.
 Firstly the annotation step.
 This is done mostly in a library crate.
 Secondly in a extra binary crate the annotated structs and enums must be imported (this means the library crate must be defined as a dependency) and as a main function the generation logic added.
 To generate the npm package this extra binary crate must be run.

+> If the `postcard-bindgen` crate in the generation binary crate is added as a dependency the future `generating` must be enabled.

 ## Example